Working Papers Seminar Series 2024-2025

 Presenters

-Emma Park (New School for Social Research), “Of Transhumant Livelihoods, Cattle, and Enclosure in Late-Nineteenth Century Eastern Africa”
+Emma Park (New School for Social Research), “World Ecology, Dispossession, and Care: Transhumant Livelihoods and the Structure of the Conjuncture in 19th c.
+Eastern Africa”

 Creating Common Care (Bilingual Seminar)